-Training to prevent discrimination is included in employee orientations and inservice training.
+Training to prevent discrimination should be included in employee orientations and in-service training.

-This policy is (1) displayed in prominent areas of each division building in a location accessible to school personnel and (2) included in employee handbooks.
-All employees are notified annually of the names and contact information of the Compliance Officers.
+This policy shall be (1) displayed in prominent areas of each division building in a location accessible to school personnel, and (2) included in employee handbooks.
+All employees shall be notified annually of the names and contact information of the Compliance Officers.